HACC17/LoveMilkTea/README.md

 ## Mobile Installation

+If your phone supports neither of these versions, please visit our mobile-friendly deployment on [Heroku](https://lovemilktea.herokuapp.com)

 ### Android

 From your smartphone or tablet, go to Settings, scroll down to Security, and toggle Unknown sources.
 This option will allow you to install applications outside of the Google Play store.